Converg3nce/matic-docs/docs/staking/participate-in-counter-stake.md

 * **Step 2:** Stake tokens to become a validator - follow this guide - [https://docs.matic.network/staking/stake-on-matic/](../stake-on-matic)

 We will be testing all features incrementally here; rewards, slashing, replacement and more.
 You will need to maintain your uptime and earn rewards as per your performance.
+For more details on rewards, you can read here: https://docs.matic.network/rewards

 **Stage 2 - The Grand Staking League**